Watch PAX West Insider now!

 How do you build Houses and Hotels in Monopoly?

-The official rules for Houses and Hotels in Monopoly is that you must own all of the properties of a single colour before you can begin construction.
+The official rules for Houses and Hotels in Monopoly state that you must own all of the properties of a single colour before you can begin construction.

-By owning all of the properties in a colour group, any unimproved properties (i.e. without houses or hotels) may charge double rent to players that land on them.
-This applies even if one or more of the properties is mortgaged (unless it is the property landed on, in which case it won’t collect rent at all).
+By owning all of the properties in a colour group, any unimproved properties (without houses or hotels) may charge double rent to players that land on them.
+This applies even if one or more of the properties is mortgaged - unless it is the property landed on, in which case it won’t collect rent at all.

 Each property may have up to four houses maximum.
-Houses must be built so that each property in a group has one house before a second house is built on any space, every space has two houses before a third is built, and so on.
-In the same way, houses can be sold back to the bank for half their original cost, keeping the number of houses on each property within one. (eg. No fewer than two houses on a space if another currently has two, and so on.)
+Houses must be built so that each property in a group has one house before a second house is built on any space of the same colour, every space has two houses before a third is built, and so on.
+In the same way, houses can be sold back to the bank for half their original cost, keeping the number of houses on each property within one. (eg. No fewer than two houses on a space if another currently has three, and so on.)
 The title deed card tells you how much each house increases that property’s rent by.

 Once each property in a colour group has four houses, the player may build a hotel by replacing the four houses (returning them to the bank) on one space with a hotel.
 Only one hotel can be built on a property, but each property in a colour group may have a hotel.
 Hotels are the best way to maximise rent from a property.